scrapy-plugins/scrapy-splash/README.rst

 For (2) and (3) Splash provides ``spalsh:get_cookies()`` and
 ``splash:init_cookies()`` methods which can be used in Splash Lua scripts.

-ScrapyJS provides helpers for (1) and (4): to send current cookies in 'cookies' field and merge cookies back from 'cookies' response field set ``request.meta['splash']['session_id']`` to the session identifier.
+scrapy-splash provides helpers for (1) and (4): to send current cookies in 'cookies' field and merge cookies back from 'cookies' response field set ``request.meta['splash']['session_id']`` to the session identifier.
 If you only want a single session use the same ``session_id`` for all request; any value like '1' or 'foo' is fine.

-For ScrapyJS session handling to work you must use ``/execute`` endpoint and a Lua script which accepts 'cookies' argument and returns 'cookies' field in the result::
+For scrapy-splash session handling to work you must use ``/execute`` endpoint and a Lua script which accepts 'cookies' argument and returns 'cookies' field in the result::